-Teaching Style V/Ü Time Series Analysis (2 SWS, 2 CP) P Time Series Analysis (2 SWS, 3 CP) Prerequisites Introductory course in statistics, basic knowledge in R Performance Assessment Seminar presentation (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 60 hours Assessment component determined by instructor: 30 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 3rd Global Change Ecology semester) Semester Offered Winter Semester Target Group Ecology-oriented master's programmes Reference to Other Modules M1 Introduction to R M2 Statistical Modelling with R Examples of time series are done in agreement with Climatology and Meteorology; in a practicum the model-based climate constructions are compared with observation data.
-M8 Ecosystem Services Assessment of Landscapes Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives The aim of the exercise "Ecosystem Services Assessment of Landscapes" is to introduce valuation methods that can be used by leaders in business and politics to balance the environmental consequences of their decisions in landscape systems.
+Teaching Style V/Ü Time Series Analysis (2 SWS, 2 CP) P Time Series Analysis (2 SWS, 3 CP) Prerequisites Introductory course in statistics, basic knowledge in R Performance Assessment Seminar presentation (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 60 hours Assessment component determined by instructor: 30 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 3rd Global Change Ecology semester) Semester Offered Winter semester Target Group Ecology-oriented master's programmes Reference to Other Modules M1 Introduction to R M2 Statistical Modelling with R Examples of time series are done in agreement with Climatology and Meteorology; in a practicum the model-based climate constructions are compared with observation data.
+M7 Research at the Natural and Social Science Interface Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Environmental problems require not only expert knowledge but also the ability to work together with different disciplines and societal actors.
+The aim of this module is to impart knowledge about the interface in inter- and transdisciplinary research.
+The possibilities and limits of these approaches are conveyed using examples.